Prince Andrew Reportedly Hosted Jeffrey Epstein At Balmoral When The Queen Was In Residence

 The Daily Mail is reporting that despite Prince Andrew’s assertions that he didn’t know what Epstein was involved in when it came to predatory behavior with young girls, it would have been obvious to the royal in 1999 when he was a guest at the palace in Scotland.

-“One of the young women on the trip told the Daily Mail how the prince personally welcomed the party to the castle in mid-1999 – after the disgraced US financier had already begun recruiting dozens of underage girls as sex slaves.”
+“One of the young women on the trip told the Daily Mail how the prince personally welcomed the party to the castle in mid-1999 – after the disgraced US financier had already begun recruiting dozens of underage girls as sex slaves,” the report claimed.

 In his most recent statement, the Duke of York said he was “appalled” to hear that Epstein had exploited young women, adding that he would never condone such behavior, let alone participate in it.

-But this story about Prince Andrew hosting Jeffrey Epstein and friends at Balmoral is just one piece of the puzzle about the prince’s involvement with the sex predator who died by suicide in a New York prison.
+But this story about Prince Andrew hosting Jeffrey Epstein and friends at Balmoral is just one piece of the puzzle about the prince’s involvement with the sexual predator, who died by suicide in a New York prison.

 BBC News – Prince Andrew 'appalled' by Jeffrey Epstein's sex abuse claims https://t.co/gbn58CTlaA